frockenstein/flog/content/cars.md

 	</div>
 	<div>
 		<img src="http://static.flickr.com/40/75220610_df71a2e790_m.jpg" />
 		From there I moved on to an '81 Mazda 626. <i>Rear-wheel dive</i> - rare for an import.
 It was a nice enough car - certainly worth the $600 I paid for it.
 An idler pulley seized and I fixed it without anyone's help.
-It was all downhill from then.
+That was my first taste of the greasemonkey way of life - it was all downhill from then.
 	</div>
 	<div><a name="#cadillac"></a>
 		<img src="http://static.flickr.com/40/75220606_5ec8e3adda_m.jpg" />